mattytrentini/micropython_workshop/pages/setup.rst

     inside.
   * ``gnd`` - this is the ground.
 Think about it like the minus side of the battery.
 They are also all connected.
-  * ``gpioXX`` - "gpio" stands for "general purpose input output".
+  * ``Dx`` - These are "Digital" pins, or "GPIO"s (which stands for "General Purpose Input Output").
 Those are the pins we will be using for sending and receiving signals to and from various devices that we will connect to them.
     They can act as output -- pretty much like a switch that you can connect to plus or to minus with your program.
 Or they can act as input, telling your program whether they are connected to plus or minus.
-  * ``a0`` - this is the analog pin.
+  * ``A0`` - this is the analog pin.
 It can measure the voltage that is applied to it, but it can only handle up to 1V.
-  * ``vin`` - this pin is connected with the 5V from your computer.
+  * ``5v0`` - this pin is connected with the 5V from your computer.
 You can also use it to power your board with a battery when it's not connected to the computer.
 The voltage applied here will be internally converted to the 3.3V that the board needs.
+  * ``RX`` / ``TX`` - these are connected to the UART port used for device communications.
+This UART port is the one also used by the USB to ommunicate with the device from your PC, so don't connect anything to these pins or your USB communications might have problems!
-  * ``rst`` - this is a reset button (and a corresponding pin, to which you can connect external button).
+  * ``RST`` - this is a reset pin (connected to the corresponding RESET button).
-  * ``flash`` - hold down this button while resetting to bring the board into programming mode (also known as flashing mode).

-The other pins are used internally by the board, and we will not be connecting anything to them.

 Connecting
 ==========

-The board you got should already have Micropython with all the needed libraries flashed on it.
+The board you got should already have MicroPython with all the needed libraries flashed on it.
 In order to access its console, you will need to connect it to your computer with the micro-USB cable, and access the serial interface that appears with a terminal program.